The Christian (1923 film)

-The Christian (1923) is a silent film drama, released by Goldwyn Pictures, directed by Maurice Tourneur, his first production for Goldwyn, and starring Richard Dix and Mae Busch.
+The Christian is a 1923 American silent drama film, released by Goldwyn Pictures, directed by Maurice Tourneur, his first production for Goldwyn, and starring Richard Dix and Mae Busch.
 The film is based on the novel The Christian by Hall Caine, published in 1897, the first British novel to reach the record of one million copies sold.
 The novel was adapted for the stage, opening on Broadway at the Knickerbocker Theatre October 10, 1898.
 This was the fourth film of the story; the first, The Christian (1911) was made in Australia.